rr-wfm/MSBuild.Sdk.SqlProj/README.md

 | SqlCommandVariableValues | | These should not be set as a Property, but instead as an ItemGroup as described [in this section](#sqlcmd-variables) |

 ### Publishing as a container image
 From version 4.0.0 of MSBuild.Sdk.SqlProj we now support publishing your database project as a runnable container image.
 The image will contain both SqlPackage and the .dacpac file.
 This allows you to run the image anywhere a container can be executed, making it ideal for CI/CD pipelines and other automated deployment scenarios.

+> Note: By default the published container will contain the latest version of SqlPackage available at the time of publishing.
+If you want to pin the specific version of SqlPackage used in the container you can set the `SqlPackageDownloadUrl` property in your project file to point to the specific version you want, ie: `https://go.microsoft.com/fwlink/?linkid=2338525` for version 170.2.70.
+You can find the appropriate download links on the [SqlPackage release notes](https://learn.microsoft.com/en-us/sql/tools/sqlpackage/release-notes-sqlpackage) page.
+Please make sure to use the link for the Linux .NET 8 version of SqlPackage.

 To publish your project as a container image, use the following command:

 ```bash
 dotnet publish /t:PublishContainer